Radiologic Technology, AAS

 Radiologic Technologists are skilled in creating images of the human body with the use of ionizing radiation.
-The radiologic technologist student is trained in diagnostic x-ray procedures and ﬂuoroscopy, digital radiography, surgery, trauma and pediatrics, with plenty of hands-on practical experience.
-They are also educated in patient care, x-ray equipment physics, and are responsible for radiation safety.
-Upon completion of this program, students will:
+The radiologic technologist student is trained in diagnostic x-ray procedures and fluoroscopy, digital radiography, surgery, trauma, and pediatrics, with plenty of hands-on experience.
+They are also educated in patient care, x-ray equipment, physics, and are responsible for radiation safety.
+Upon completion of this program, students will be able to

 - Perform as a vital member of the medical team by providing high quality, diagnostic images;

-- Possess the potential to continue education in computed tomography, nuclear medicine, ultrasound, MRI, interventional radiography, or radiation therapy; and
+- Possess the potential to continue education in computed tomography, nuclear medicine, mammography, MRI, interventional radiography, or radiation therapy; and

 - Be qualified to work as a radiologic technologist upon passing the state registry exam and applying for state licensure.